SENSBIOM 2.1. at Materials Matters 2023

 SENSBIOM 2.1. by crafting plastics! and DumoLab Research

-We are delighted to be back at Material Matters, as part of London Design Festival 2023!
+crafting plastics! studio and DumoLab Research presented SENSBIOM 2.1 at Material Matters, as part of London Design Festival 2023.

-crafting plastics! studio and DumoLab Research present Sensbiom 2.1, an environmentally-active installation that proposes indoor surfaces able to sense and react to their surroundings envisioning a future where the makeup of everyday products is non-toxic and living-like.
+SENSBIOM 2.1 is an environmentally-active installation that proposes indoor surfaces able to sense and react to their surroundings envisioning a future where the makeup of everyday products is non-toxic and living-like.
 The installation proposes indoor surfaces able to sense and react to their surroundings envisioning a future where the makeup of everyday products is non-toxic and living-like.

 Ultraviolet radiation (UVR) can neither be seen nor felt and yet quickly damage skin and eyes.
 While the highest UVR readings are outdoors and closer to the equator, regular clear glass in buildings like the Bargehouse Oxo Tower Wharfallows most UV rays to pass through.
 Even if today’s ozone depletion has been reduced, climate change caused by fossil fuel burning has a major impact on the global UVR increase, causing DNA damage to all living things.